Secretariat of the International Panel of Experts on Sustainable Food Systems (IPES-Food)

 Previously, Chantal worked as an intern for the Trade and Agriculture Section of the Delegation of the EU to the USA and as a federal lobbying intern for the US Organic Consumers Association.
 She holds an MA in German and European studies from the School of Foreign Service at Georgetown University.

-Céline Perodeaud joined IPES-Food in January 2017 for a six-month posting to support the panel’s efforts to promote an agroecological alternative in Africa.
+Céline Perodeaud joined IPES-Food in January 2017 to support the panel’s efforts to promote an agroecological alternative in Africa.
 In the summer of 2017 she completed an MSc in Agronomy and Agroecology at AgroParisTech.

 Céline graduated from SciencesPo Paris in 2016 with a Master’s Degree in International Development mention Cum Laude.
 Over the last two years she has also been coordinating agroecological projects with local partners in Senegal and Mali for the French association Agroécologie et Solidarité.
 She is interested in supporting processes whereby people work together to imagine and implement food system changes that are compatible with the well-being of people and their environment.